-The Commission collects bacteria samples from April (beginning in 2012) through October in six large urban communities with combined sewer systems to evaluate support of the contact recreation use.
-Locations include Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville (Appendix B).
+The Commission collects bacteria samples from April through October in six large urban communities with combined sewer systems to evaluate support of the contact recreation use.
+Locations include Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville.
 Five rounds of sampling are completed monthly for each urban community sampling location and analyzed for fecal coliform and E. coli.
-There were at least three sites in each community sampled; one being upstream of the CSO community, one downtown, and one downstream during 2009.
-Due to budget constraints, there were at least two sites in each community sampled; one being downtown and one downstream during 2010-2013.

-In addition to routine bacteria sampling, the Commission conducted longitudinal surveys for bacteria from May to October in 2003-2007 under the Ohio River Watershed Pollutant Reduction Program (Appendix B).
+There were at least two sites in each community sampled; one being upstream of the CSO community and one downstream of the system.
+In addition to routine bacteria sampling, the Commission conducted longitudinal surveys for bacteria from May to October in 2003-2007.
 For this work the Ohio was broken down into three segments: an upper, middle, and lower segment.
 For each segment five rounds of samples were collected, one round each week for five consecutive weeks.
 Sampling sites begin in Pittsburgh (Ohio River Mile 0) and end in Cairo (Ohio River Mile 981) with one river cross-section sample collected approximately every five miles.
 Each site was sampled fifteen times from 2003-2006, allowing for the calculation of three geometric means per site.
 In 2007 and 2008 one round of sampling was completed each year for the entire river in a consecutive order beginning at mile 0 and ending at mile 981.
 Samples were analyzed for E.coli by the ORSANCO staff using Colilert, a Most Probable Number method.
 A minimum of ten percent duplicate samples were sent to a contract laboratory for analyses by the membrane filtration method for E. coli and fecal coliform.
 Through intensive longitudinal monitoring, the Commission has been able to monitor the entire river for bacteria and the contact recreation use.